Fifirex/FifiGit/README.md

   -u, --uinfo           Display only User Info
   -r REPO, --repo REPO  Displays the Repo Info
-  -l, --list            Display all the Repo Names
+  -l, --list            Display all the Repo Names -ls, --sort_list      Display all the Repo Names sorted in Alpha

 Enjoy the program! :)
 ```